databendlabs/databend/docs/doc/14-sql-commands/80-setting-cmds/01-set-global.md

 SET max_threads = 4;
 ```

-The following example sets the `max_threads` setting to `4` and changes it to be a cluster-level setting:
+The following example sets the `max_threads` setting to `4` and changes it to be a global-level setting:

 ```sql
 SET GLOBAL max_threads = 4;